jordepic/DataHarness/readme.md

 - **Request**: `DropTableRequest` with table name
 - **Response**: `DropTableResponse` with success status and message
-- Drops a table and all of its associated sources (both Kafka and Iceberg)
+- Drops a table and all of its associated sources (Kafka, Iceberg, and YugabyteDB)
 - Performs cascading deletion of all sources linked to the table

 ### Data Source Support